SecretFoundation/SNIPs/SNIP-52.md

 ### Hypothetical Attack in Counter Mode

-The following section describes a hypothetical side-chain attack for channels operating in Counter Mode.
+The following section describes a hypothetical side-chain attack for channels operating in Counter Mode in which the attacker performs a [replay attack]((https://docs.scrt.network/secret-network-documentation/overview-ecosystem-and-technology/techstack/privacy-technology/theoretical-attacks/contract-level/replay-side-chain)).
 However, channels operating in TxHash Mode are completely immune to this type of attack and don't require any counter-measures.
 Contracts should still strive to emit a consistent number of events that appear as notifications in order to mask actual events with noise.

 If a contract action allows _any sender_ to trigger a notification for some recipient, then there is a risk that an attacker could perform a side-chain attack to precompute a victim's next Notification ID for a specific channel within a contract.

-For example, Mallory could fork the chain, transfer 10 token X to Alice, record the emitted Notification ID, and then wait to observe that same Notification ID on the actual chain.
-At that point, Mallory would be able to deduce that _someone_ transferred _some amount_ of token X to Alice.
+For example, Mallory has a balance of 0 IBC TKN on chain.
+She broadcasts a transaction with two messages: deposit 10 IBC TKN to the contract and then transfer 10 wrapped TKN to Alice.
+The execution fails since her IBC TKN balance is insufficient.
+Mallory then forks the chain, Cosmos Bank transfers 10 IBC TKN from another account, then replays the failed transaction on her side chain.
+This time, the deposit and subsequent wrapped TKN transfer succeeds since she has a sufficient balance.
+Mallory then records the emitted Notification ID (which belongs to Alice) and waits to observe that same Notification ID on the actual chain.
+At that point, Mallory would be able to deduce that _someone_ transferred _some amount_ of TKN to Alice.

 Notice that the threat model looks very different if the contract only allowed friends of Alice to transfer tokens to her account (i.e., no longer _any sender_).
 In that case, only a friend of Alice would be able to perform the attack.